-You can dry air hardening clay crafts faster, but it’s not recommended.
-In my experience, the best practice with air drying clay is patience, letting the project dry naturally.
-I do recommend helping to dry by rotating the clay craft from time to time.
+The short answer is zou can dry air hardening clay crafts faster, but it’s not recommended.
+In my experience, the best practice is placing air-drying clay on wax paper and letting the project dry at room temperature.
+You can help helping the drying process by rotating the clay craft from time to time.

 I know the excitement of seeing the final form of your new creation (which may take several days to fully dry), and I understand why some try to speed up the process.
 I did it too, and then regret it because my project cracked and distorted.

-I will list the most common way crafters try to speed up drying.
-Most of them are a big NO-NO, but I will talk a little in detail about why.
+I will list all the different ways crafters try to speed up drying.
+Most of them are a big NO-NO.

 Can you dry air dry clay with a hairdryer?

 You should never use a hairdryer to make your air drying clay crafts dry faster.
-Hairdryers blow a strong warm airflow on the clay craft, making the outer layer shrink and dry faster in spots.
-Even if you move the hairdryer continuously, you can make the clay dry evenly.
+A blow dryer emits a strong warm airflow which makes the outer layer shrink and dries faster in spots.
+Even if you move the hairdryer continuously, you can’t make the clay dry evenly.
 The uneven drying will result in cracks or breakage.

 Can you dry air dry clay in the oven?

-Air dry clay, as the name indicates, it’s self-hardening, you don’t need an oven or kiln.
+Air dry clay, as the name indicates, it’s self-hardening, you don’t need an oven or kiln compared to polymer clay or ceramic clay.
 Some crafters suggest, even recommend, putting air modeling clay crafts in the oven.